csv/fitbite/readme.md

                 \\
                 '--`
 ```
-Order one of your favorite meals from Seamless based on your Fitbit activity for the day.
+fitbite
 -----------------------------------------------------------------------------------------
+_Order one of your favorite meals from Seamless based on your Fitbit activity for the day._
 ## Dependencies
 First, you'll need to set the following 6 Environmental Variables.
 The easy way is to just add these to `
 ~/.bash_profile` or `~/.zshrc`, depending on which shell you use.